 There are two other timestepping options: Intermediate and Strict.
 These modify the behavior of the free timestepping algorithm by forcing the solver to take additional timesteps.

 With the Intermediate option, the solver will take one additional timestep within each interval between the requested output times, but the solver is still free to choose when this intermediate step occurs.
-This option is relatively rarely motivated as compared to tightening the Relative Tolerance, using Events, or setting the Maximum step size, as discussed earlier.

 The Strict option forces the solver to take a timestep at exactly the requested output times.
 The solver is still free to introduce additional timesteps in between to maintain the specified tolerance, or due to Events.
 By introducing a timestep at exactly the requested output times, there is no interpolation of the data.